-Gadolinium-based contrast agent (GBCA)
+Gadolinium-based contrast agent (GBCA) A contrast agent based with gadolinium as a contrast enhancer.

-A contrast agent based with gadolinium as a contrast enhancer.
+A contrast agent based with gadolinium as a contrast enhancer

 Generic Drug

 A pharmaceutical that is equivalent to a brand-name product in dosage, strength, route of administration, quality, performance and intended use.